Introduction

 -

-Return the Leaf Blower: After use, promptly return the leaf blower to the leasing company to avoid incurring additional fees.
+Return the Leaf Blower: After use, promptly return the leaf blower to the rental company to avoid incurring additional fees.
 Upon return, inspect the equipment again to confirm it remains in the same condition as when rented.
 This diligence can prevent potential charges and ensure a positive rental history.

 -